 The EYFS also includes the characteristics of effective teaching and learning.
-The Reception teachers plan activities within the Reception classrooms with these in mind.
+The Nursery teachers plan activities within the Nursery classroom with these in mind.

 They highlight the importance of a child's attitude to learning and their ability to play, explore and think creatively and critically about the world around them.